Founding of Moldavia: The Vlachs—the earliest Romanians—and their neighbors

 The Moldavian region—the lands between the Eastern Carpathians and the Dniester River—acquired a territorial identity in the 14th century.
-During the previous millennium, the region had been subject to invasions by nomadic peoples, followed by a peaceful period around 750 during the Khazar Khaganate, which led to growth of the population the region.
+During the previous millennium, the region had been subject to invasions by nomadic peoples, followed by a peaceful period around 750, during the Khazar Khaganate, which led to population growth in the region.
 A new material culture—the "Dridu culture"—spread in the lands along the Lower Danube (in both present-day Bulgaria and Romania) and in the territory east of the Carpathians.
-After the arrival of the Magyars to the Pontic steppes north of the Black Sea in the 830s, the local inhabitants fortified their settlements with palisades and deep moats along the Dniester in the 9th century.
+After the arrival, in the 830s, of the Magyars in the Pontic steppes north of the Black Sea, the local inhabitants fortified their settlements with palisades and deep moats along the Dniester in the 9th century.
 The Ulichians, Tivercians, "Waladj", and "Blaghā" are ethnic groups that have been connected with the Vlachs, or Romanians, of the region of the Carpathians.

-Victor Spinei wrote that a runestone which was set up around 1050 contains the earliest reference to Romanians living east of the Carpathians.
+Victor Spinei has suggested that a runestone which was set up around 1050 contains the earliest reference to Romanians living east of the Carpathians.
 It refers to Blakumen who killed a Varangian merchant at an unspecified place.

 A competing group, the Magyars, left the Pontic steppes for the Carpathian Basin after a coalition of the Pechenegs and the Bulgarians defeated them at the end of the 9th century.
 The Pechenegs took control of the territory, but most Dridu settlements survived their arrival.
 Only the fortifications were destroyed in the 10th or early 11th centuries.
 New settlements appeared along the lower course of the Prut.
 The local inhabitants' burial rites radically changed: inhumation replaced cremation and no grave goods can be detected after around 1000.

-Soviet historiography, with a few exceptions, denied the presence of a Romanian indigenous element in Moldavia during the 10th to 13th centuries, suggesting that they came to these lands from Transylvania, particularly from Maramureș, following voievode Dragoș.
-The indigenous population, according to them, was only Slavic, who was forced to leave due to the nomadic invasions.
+Soviet historiography, with a few exceptions, denied the presence of a Romanian indigenous element in Moldavia during the 10th to 13th centuries, suggesting that they came to these lands from Transylvania, particularly from Maramureș, following voivode Dragoș.
+The indigenous population was, according to them, only Slavic and were forced to leave due to the nomadic invasions.
 In this historical framework, the migration of the Romanians to areas vacated by the Slavs was seen as a chaotic process.
-Authors of this theory, such as V. Zelenciuk and L. Polevoi, claim that written sources from the 13th-14th centuries sometimes referred to the territory between the Dniester and Prut rivers as Rosovlahia or Moldoslavia.
+Authors of this theory, such as V. Zelenciuk and L. Polevoi, claim that written sources from the 13th–14th centuries sometimes referred to the territory between the Dniester and Prut rivers as Rosovlahia or Moldoslavia.

-Romanian historian Ion Eremia noted however that Byzantine sources do not contain the term 'Moldoslavia', which only appears in Ukrainian folklore, and the term cannot be dated to the 13th-14th centuries.
-While the term 'Rossovlahia' is considered to be of Byzantine origin and means 'the Wallachia near Russia', suggesting a large Romanian indigenous population.
+On the other hand, Romanian historian Ion Eremia noted that Byzantine sources do not contain the term 'Moldoslavia', which only appears in Ukrainian folklore, and that the term cannot be dated to the 13th–14th centuries.
+Meanwhile, the term 'Rossovlahia' is considered to be of Byzantine origin and means 'the Wallachia near Russia', suggesting a large Romanian indigenous population.